 Parents Offering Parents Information and Networking (POPIN)

-You're invited to join our AI presenter for an engaging conversation about the power of self-determination in students.
+You're invited to join our AI presentation tomorrow Tuesday at 5:00pm for FB Live.
+We will have engaging conversation about the power of self-determination in students.
 When young people build self-determination skills, they gain the confidence and tools to speak up for themselves and make meaningful choices that shape their futures.

 This session will explore essential elements of self-determination, including: